Traffic Offenses For Commercial Drivers

 Protect Your Driving Privileges To Protect Your Job

-I am Dylan W. Greenwood and I have the right background to address traffic violations that could affect CDL eligibility.
-I've been well taught by other litigators and have considerable experience handling criminal charges of all shapes and sizes.
-I know the challenges you will face when talking to prosecutors and judges, and the steps that need to be taken to find the best possible outcome.
+At Greenwood Law PLLC, our defense attorney has the right background to address traffic violations that could affect CDL eligibility.
+He has been well-taught by other litigators and has considerable experience handling criminal charges of all shapes and sizes.
+He knows the challenges you will face when talking to prosecutors and judges, and the steps that need to be taken to find the best possible outcome.

 Contact My Law Firm Today

-If you live in the Winston-Salem area or elsewhere in the Triad, and need help protecting your commercial driving privileges because of a traffic offense, then contact my law firm, Dylan W. Greenwood, Attorney at Law PLLC.
-With my help, the process of protecting your driving privileges can go more smoothly and favorably.
-Call my law office at 336-794-6138 to start your initial consultation today.
+If you live in the Winston-Salem area or elsewhere in the Triad, and need help protecting your commercial driving privileges because of a traffic offense, then contact our law firm, Greenwood Law PLLC.
+With our help, the process of protecting your driving privileges can go more smoothly and favorably.
+Call our law office at 336-794-6138 to start your initial consultation today.